tinify/iMessage-Panda-sticker/README.md

 **Note that animated PNGs are only displayed in Firefox or Safari.
 In other browsers you only see the first frame.**

-Original animated PNG – 1.5MB | Optimised animated PNG – 492KB
+Original APNG – 1.5MB | Optimised APNG – 492KB
 ----------------------------- | ------------------------------
 ![Original](/Source/panda-original.png?raw=true "Original") | ![Compressed](/StickerPackExtension/Stickers.xcstickers/Sticker Pack.stickerpack/panda.sticker/panda.png?raw=true "Compressed")